advanced373/DiseaseManager/README.md

 ## Description

-This SPA WPF application was designed to get a statistical analysis for Covid19 situation.
+This SPA WPF application was designed to get a statistical analysis for Covid19 situation. :virus:

 ## Packages